 Lean Manufacturing

-Lean manufacturing is also known as lean production is a method for waste minimization without compromising productivity within a system.
-It provided information for improving the effectiveness, efficiency, and profitability of the manufacturing operations.
-It also takes into account waste generated through the overburden and also wastes generated through unevenness in workloads.
-Lean manufacturing focus on what adds value more.
-Their philosophy was derived from the Toyota Production System which was one of the leading motivations for the lean startup.
+Lean manufacturing, also known as lean production, is a waste minimization method without compromising system productivity.
+It provides information for improving the manufacturing operations’ effectiveness, efficiency, and profitability.
+It also considers waste generated through overburden and uneven workloads.
+Lean manufacturing focuses on what adds value more.
+Its philosophy was derived from the Toyota Production System, one of the leading motivations behind the lean startup.

 Lean Software Development

-Lean software development is the conversion of lean manufacturing practices and principles to the software development.
-The term ‘Lean Software Development’ originally originated from a book by the same name which was written by Mary Poppendieck and Tom Poppendieck.
-The book redefined the traditional lean principles and compared them to corresponding agile practices.
+Lean software development converts lean manufacturing practices and principles to software development.
+The term ‘Lean Software Development’ originated from a book by Mary Poppendieck and Tom Poppendieck.
+The book redefined traditional lean principles and compared them to agile practices.

-Lean Startup started a revolution among the business firms around the world.
-Among the inspirations from Lean Startup, the two most prominent ones are Business Model Canvas and Lean Canvas.
+Lean Startup started a revolution among business firms around the world.
+The two most prominent inspirations from Lean Startup are Business Model Canvas and Lean Canvas.

 Business Model Canvas